cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 ### Starport's modus operandi

-Notice how Starport files the different Protobuf messages into different files depending on their eventual use:
+Starport puts the different Protobuf messages into different files depending on their eventual use:

-* `query.proto`: for the objects related to asking queries (reading the state).
+* `query.proto`: for the objects related to asking queries, so reading the state.
 Starport modifies this file as you add queries.
 * `tx.proto`: for the objects that relate to updating the state.
-It is empty for now, as you have only defined storage elements with `--no-message`.
-This file will be modified as you add transaction-related elements.
+As you have only defined storage elements with `--no-message`, it is empty for now.
+The file will be modified as you add transaction-related elements.
 * `genesis.proto`: for the genesis.
-As it evolves with your new storage elements, Starport modifies this file.
+Starport modifies this file according to how your new storage elements evolve.
 * `next_game.proto` and `stored_game.proto`: separate files created once that remain untouched by Starport after their creation.
-You are free to modify them, but be careful with the numbering.
+You are free to modify them but be careful with the numbering.

-As a note on files Starport updates, observe how such files have comments similar to:
+Observe how files updated by Starport include comments like:

 ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/d2a72b4ca9064a7e3e5014ba204ed01a4fe81468/proto/checkers/query.proto#L14]
 // this line is used by starport scaffolding # 2
 ```

-Starport adds code right below the comments, so keep these comments where they are and you shall be fine.
-You can add your code above or below though.
+Starport adds code right below the comments.
+You could add your code above or below the comments.
+You will be fine if you keep these comments where they are.

-Some files created by Starport can be updated, but you should not modify the Protobuf-compiled files, named `*.pb.go` and `*.pb.gw.go`, as they are recreated on every re-run of Starport.
+Some files created by Starport can be updated.
+You should not modify the Protobuf-compiled files `*.pb.go` and `*.pb.gw.go` as they are recreated on every re-run of Starport.
 Let's take a closer look at files to adjust.

 ### Files to adjust

-Starport created files that you can and should update as you see fit.
-For instance when it comes to the default genesis values:
+Starport created files that you can and should update.
+For example, when it comes to the default genesis values:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/d2a72b4ca9064a7e3e5014ba204ed01a4fe81468/x/checkers/types/genesis.go#L16-L17]
 func DefaultGenesis() *GenesisState {